 Keeping the story in context

 When OHC receives donations, they ask for and record all known information about them.
 If it’s a collection of items from all over, the donation is added to OHC collection inventory.
 If it’s a group of items from one site, like a farm, it’s considered a site-specific collection, and the landowner can choose whether to document the location as a historic site through the State Historic Preservation Office.
-This documentation process includes an archeological survey of the site.
+This documentation process includes an archaeological survey of the site.

 In addition to designating ownership, the location where an artifact was found provides clues for piecing together the story of the item: to whom it may have belonged, potential uses, time period, etc.